November 19, 2024

 Microsoft also made technical adjustments to improve its gender classifier, allowing it to recognize genders across all skin tones more accurately.
 These efforts led to significant improvements.
 Microsoft reported that error rates for men and women with darker skin were reduced by up to 20 times, and error rates for all women were reduced by nine.
 Overall, the accuracy differences across demographics were significantly minimized, showcasing a more balanced and fair AI system.

-Hanna Wallach, a senior researcher in Microsoft’s New York research lab and an expert on fairness, accountability, and transparency in AI systems, emphasized, “This is an opportunity to really think about what values we are reflecting in our systems and whether they are the values we want to reflect in our systems.
+Hanna Wallach, a senior researcher in Microsoft’s New York research lab and an expert on fairness, accountability, and transparency in AI systems, emphasized, “This is an opportunity to think about what values we are reflecting in our systems and whether they are the values we want to reflect in our systems.

 Adopting AI Where It’s Needed Makes It Valuable